 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Update: JetBlue's new change fees have gone into effect.
+Update: JetBlue's new change fees and carry-on bag policies have gone into effect.

 JetBlue recently announced some rather significant changes to both the airline's carry-on bag policy and change fees.
 Although there's a mix of good and bad, the overall impact is somewhat negative for the typical passenger.